 So, each month we make the journey, or safari, by sea and road to provide primary healthcare to up to 800 patients.
-This year, we have treated over 4,600 patients across 17 villages!
+This year, we have treated over 7,000 people across 17 villages!
 Child immunizations are up 40%, skin conditions are down 30%, the number of expectant mothers visiting clinics for antenatal appointments has doubled and communicable diseases have halved.

 Safari Doctors also operates a youth Health Ambassadors programme, engaging young men and women who receive basic health education and training, to facilitate our work, empower themselves and their communities.